 5. Oats (Avena sativa)

 - Olive oil: One of the best oils you can use on your skin, olive oil is great for all skin types, imparting a healing and calming effect on the skin.
-It has been used traditionally to help slow the aging process.
+Its traditional use helps slow the aging process.

 You can infuse your herbs into the oils through a number of methods including solar infusion, in a low-temperature oven or in a double-boiler on the stove.
 While you can always infuse combinations of herbs, I recommend infusing each herb separately and then combining oils to make any number of skin-healing products.